 You will need:

-1 - Starting the drift
+Step 1 - Starting the drift

 Unlike with custom drift machines you are going to need more than just power to unsettle the rear of the car to get the drift going.
 Approach the corner at speed and then brake on approach.
-This will cause the front of the car to dip, putting more grip into the front tyres whilst causing the rear of the car to lift.
+This will cause the front of the car to dip, putting more grip on the front tyres whilst causing the rear of the car to lift.
 You then need to make an aggressive flick with the wheel into the corner to unsettle the rear and start the car sliding.
 The aim of the technique is to affect the balance of the car by putting more weight and thus grip into the front of the car and making the rear of the car loose and start rotating.

 As has been stated earlier this is a difficult technique to get right and there is the risk of both understeer and oversteer whilst you get a feel for the right steering inputs.

-2 - Maintaining the drift
+Step 2 - Maintaining the drift

 During this phase, the car should be sliding at a nice sideways angle and be relatively stable.
 The car will be sensitive to how much power you put through the accelerator pedal.
 Applying more power will further increase your angle whilst reducing the throttle will make the car straighten out.
 Power is important to maintain the drift and you will find it is a real balancing act to maintain a drift with steering and throttle inputs.
 Whip the steering wheel into the corner and then applying opposite lock to maintain the drift and stop the car over-rotating.

-3 - Transitioning the drift
+Step 3 - Transitioning the drift

 Transitioning can happen quite quickly and is tricky to time right.
 The aim is to manoeuvre the cars drifting angle from one direction to another as you move from one turn to the next.
 Go too hard here and the car could spin, too soft and the car could understeer.
 This is going to take practice but be aware of the inputs you make so you are able to correct mistakes on your next transition.